 “If nobody wants it done, steps could have been taken ten days ago to crush this,” NJ Cannabis Business Association (NJCBA) President Ed DeVeaux said regarding the first move of the second quorum.

 The ACLU NJ (on whose pro-cannabis coalition I serve full disclosure) started a petition to end the delay of NJ cannabis saying on Twitter “NJ voters said yes to legalizing marijuana with the largest majority in US history.
 But 3+ months later, arrests are happening every day.
 The human toll is too high.
 We need the Legislature and Gov. Murphy to agree to make legalization a reality.
 We know they can take this over the finish line.
-We all want the same thing.
 Let’s bring it home.”

 NJ Cannabis Tumult